nakabonne/site/content/about.md

 Hi there!
 I'm Ryo Nakao.

-I'm a software engineer, quite interested in reducing the cycle time between an idea and usable software.
+I'm a software engineer with a couple of years of experience working on [fancy projects](https://github.com/nakabonne); also am a maintainer of [PipeCD](https://github.com/pipe-cd/pipe).

 Writing helps me clear up my thoughts, that's why I keep blogging.

-# What I value
+What I value are:

 - Joy - that's the reason why I live
 - Curiosity - no greater pleasure than learning something new